wp-plugins/updraftplus/readme.txt

 = Development version (not yet supported/released) =

 * FEATURE: Add option to exclude specified files from the 'uploads' backup.
 The default option will omit backing up backups created by at least 2 other backup plugins.
+* FEATURE: New Brazilian Portuguese translation - thanks to Lucien Raven and Tom Fonseca
 * FIX: When advising the user that his remaining Dropbox quota is insufficient, take into account parts of the file already uploaded
 * TWEAK: Give more feedback to user when FTP login fails.
 Also, improve automatic switch to non-SSL FTP if SSL FTP fails to cover more situations.
 * TWEAK: Add informational text about the implications of not choosing any remote storage method